t-ROY-coder/Tic-Tac-Tae-Game/README.md

 Get the game:
 1. Pull/Download the repository
-2. Open the .exe file in dist folder
+2. Open the .exe file in "dist" folder -or- Run the Tic_Tac_Toe.py file

 Instructions to play:
 1. Click on one of the boxes to do the move